Nutrition in Aging

 - When and where to seek expert advice

-- Patient and/or caregiver education includes how to maintain or improve nutritional status as well as how to administer, when appropriate, oral liquid supplements, enteral tube feeding, or parenteral nutrition.
+- Patient and/or caregiver education includes how to maintain or improve nutritional and hydration status, as well as how to administer, when appropriate, oral liquid supplements, enteral tube feeding, or parenteral nutrition.

 FOLLOW-UP MONITORING